jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 # Using Router Metadata #

-Jisc Publications Router provides Institutional Repositories and CRISs with article metadata (as well as associated articles).
+Jisc Publications Router provides Institutional Repositories and CRISs with article metadata (as well as associated article files).
 The [Outgoing Notification](./OutgoingNotification.md) page provides a detailed description of the metadata.

 It should be borne in mind that Router obtains information from a wide variety of sources and as a result there tends to be significant variation in the metadata.

 Below we provide insight and guidance into the interpretation and use of the following key metadata elements:
 * Article version
+* Embargo
 * Licences.

+### Note on displaying Embargo and Licence details
+CRIS and repositories frequently associate and display embargo and licence details at the  file (e.g. article)  level.

+However, a substantial number of notification records that PubRouter provides will be metadata only (for example thosefrom PubMed, Crossref, and Elsevier).
+In these cases, where there is no associated file, it is important that any licence or embargo information is still captured and displayed, for example in a note or additional information field.

 ## Article version ##
 JSON element: `metadata.article.version`